Straight Tail Meaurroway Opessa: Migrations, 1677–1694

 The Shawnee were a migratory people and traveled extensively across eastern North America during the seventeenth and eighteenth centuries.
 In 1677 Straight Tail led his people to present-day Illinois and Ohio to join up with other bands of Shawnee and with other tribes.
 Between 1680 and 1685 Straight Tail led his band into Tennessee, where Martin Chartier rejoined them on the Cumberland River, near the present-day site of Nashville, Tennessee.

 During the next seven years Straight Tail led his people through present-day Tennessee, Kentucky, Virginia and North Carolina.
 They migrated north to Cecil County, Maryland in 1692, and in 1694 settled finally in Lancaster County, Pennsylvania.

 Later life and death

 Straight Tail eventually gave up his rank of Chief of the Pekowi and the Turtle Clan to his son, Opessa, in 1697.
 He continued to represent the Shawnees for several years afterwards, however.
-When in 1698 tensions arose over land rights in Lancaster, Meaurroway attended a conference at the home of John Hansson Steelman on 26 May, with his son-in-law Martin and three commissioners sent by Nathaniel Blakiston, the Governor of Maryland, and the chiefs of the Susquehannocks and the Delawares.
+When in 1698 tensions arose over land rights in Lancaster, Meaurroway attended a conference at the home of John Hansson Steelman on 26 May, with his son-in-law Chartier and three commissioners sent by Nathaniel Blakiston, the Governor of Maryland, and the chiefs of the Susquehannocks and the Delawares.
 One eyewitness wrote, "In the evening came Meaurroway, king of the Shawaneles, brought on horseback, by reason of his great age, together with one of his great men, and one Martin Shartee [Chartier], a Frenchman, resident and married among them."

-His son Opessa would later sign a peace treaty with William Penn in 1701, and have good relations with Pennsylvania governor John Evans.
-Straight Tail's grandson Peter Chartier became chief of the Pekowi in 1737.

 Straight Tail Meaurroway Opessa died in Pennsylvania in 1709.